 - Comically Missing the Point: In the third film, Mikey tells his schoolteacher that Dundee hunts and kills crocodiles for a living, which she naturally assumes to be a lie.
 When she informs Dundee of this, he's shocked... because he would never kill a crocodile, since they're a protected species.
 He instead catches them alive.

 - Cyclic National Fascination: In the 1980s, America obsessed about crazy Australians.
 Thank goodness it came to its senses in the 1990s, when... wait, what?

 - Damsel in Distress: Sue in the Australian bush.
-She tried filling her canteen in a swamp with it still slung on her neck and a crocodile grabbed the canteen, forcing Dundee to stab the crocodile in the head to save her.
-In the second movie though she Took a Level in Badass and seems quite at home in the bush.
+She tries filling her canteen in a swamp with it still slung on her neck and a crocodile grabs the canteen, forcing Dundee to stab the crocodile in the head to save her.
+In the second movie, though, she Took a Level in Badass and seems quite at home in the bush.

 - Daytime Drama Queen: It becomes obvious in the second movie that Mick needs to get out more when he starts caring about what happens on Days of Our Lives.